 LivePlan's maximum forecast period is 5 years - this is the typically the longest forecast that can be realistic for most small businesses.

-There are industries, however, where a longer-term forecast, such as 10 years, may be preferred.
+There are industries, however, where a longer-term forecast may be preferred.
 To use LivePlan for this type of forecast, we recommend using two copies of the same company.
-The first one will have a start date that represents the first five years of the forecast, and the copy will use a different start date representing the second five years.
+The first one will have a start date that represents the first three years of the forecast, and the copy will use a different start date representing the following three to five years.

 Note: While LivePlan does allow you to attach multiple forecasts to the same company, all of them must have the same start date.
 In order to have two forecasts with different start dates, you'll need two companies.